sebescudie/sebescudie.github.io/content/portfolio/Audi-City.md

 alt = "kids"
 +++

-In 2016, the Audi City store in Paris asked [SUPERBIEN](http://superbien.studio) to turn its window into a mini advent-calendar.
+In 2016, the Audi City store in Paris asked [DOUBLE2](http://www.double2.fr/) and [SUPERBIEN](http://superbien.studio) to turn its window into a mini advent-calendar.
 To do so, we equiped the window with a LIDAR and invited people to defrost it to reveal Audi's cars.

 As a back-end developer, I was in charge of gathering data from the LIDAR and creating the architecture of the application.